RenRenJuan/Green-Travel-Carbon-App/README.md

   The first replacement on play and first version on app store will be this expo build.

-  This version will be maintained but the binaries will be available [here](https://sameboat.live/sb-app).
+  This version will be maintained but the binaries will be available [here](https://sameboat.live/sb-app) after 2.1 replaces it on the app stores.

 ## 2.n.m